 The mention of Chick-fil-A immediately conjures images of juicy chicken sandwiches, savory waffle fries, and rich, creamy dipping sauces.
 It goes without saying that Chick-fil-A is among the most popular fast food franchises on the scene today and the fandom is only growing.
-In 1964, Chick-fil-A (then Dwarf House) founder Truett Cathy created the original, now restored and coveted, chicken sandwich recipe: chicken, two pickles, and a toasted butter bun.
-At the time, Chick-fil-A was just a small diner in Atlanta, GA with a deep admiration for customers and a commitment to quality ingredients and product.
+In 1964, Chick-fil-A (then Dwarf House) founder Truett Cathy created their original, now restored and coveted, chicken sandwich recipe: chicken, two pickles, and a toasted butter bun.
+At the time, Chick-fil-A was just a small diner in Atlanta, GA with a deep admiration for customers and a commitment to quality ingredients and products.

 It goes without saying that the little suburban diner has come a far way.
 In 2017, the Chick-fil-A franchise system made more than $9 billion dollars in sales, according to QSR.
 The average sales per restaurant totaled approximately $4.4 million, which is nearly $2 million more than McDonald’s, one of the biggest, most popular food franchises in history.